burstein-lab/famus/README.md

 Activate the environment with `conda activate famus` and install the correct pytorch version for your environment from the pytorch website via pip: https://pytorch.org/get-started/locally/

 Finally, install famus with
-`conda insall -c bioconda guyshur::famus`
+`conda install -c bioconda guyshur::famus`

 Using famus tools requires that the conda environment is activated.
 You can check if the installation was successful by running `famus-train -h`.